adwaya/datacenter/README.md

 Run `docker service ps web` to see the services divided and running across nodes You can also drain a particular node, that will remove all services from that node and the services will automatically be rescheduled on other nodes.
-`docker node update --availability drain <node>` then run `docker service ps web` Run `docker node ls` and you can check out the nodes and see that <node> is still active but drained Install Universal Control Plane
+`docker node update --availability drain <node>` then run `docker service ps web` Run `docker node ls` and you can check out the nodes and see that 'node' is still active but drained `docker service ps web` Now bring 'node' back online and show it's new availability `docker node update --availability active <node>` and inspect the node using `docker node inspect worker1 --pretty`
+Install Universal Control Plane
 - Docker Universal Control Plane (UCP) allows managing from a centralized place your images, applications, networks, and other computing resources
 ```